pakistan-hockey-1960-rome-olympics

 As both teams stepped into the Olympic Stadium in Rome, the Pakistani players wore deep green jerseys and shorts, while the Indian players donned light blue kits.
 The stadium was packed with spectators, eagerly awaiting the clash.

 Following tradition, both teams huddled separately, lowered their heads in consultation, and with a unified chant, they spread out on the field.
-The referee blew the whistle, and the match began.
+The referee blew the whistle, and the match began between Pakistan-Hockey-1960-Rome-Olympics.

 Pakistani captain Abdul Hamid Hamidi took position as center-forward, adopting an aggressive strategy.
 Ghulam Rasool Chaudhry and Noor Alam provided him with strong support.